UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 | OTA (SSC Men)/ OTA (SSC Women) | 19 years | 25 years | Born between 01.07.2002 and 01.07.2008 |

-Category-Wise Application Fees & Payment Gateway Info
+Application Fees & Payment Method

 | Category | Fee Amount |